clumsyCoder00/SoundgasmDOTnet-profile-scraper-/README.md

   - Artist - Soundgasm user
   - Comment - recording description in Soundgasm
   - Date - release date based on Soundgasm file metadata
+  - Track Number - keeps tracks in order of date published to site
 - omitted raw.txt file usage, was causing issues when re-checking collections for new files

 ### NEW DEPENDENCY